Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-For the best protection, get your flu shot in September or October, the CDC says.
+For the best protection, the CDC says you should get your flu shot in September or October.
 It takes about two weeks for the shot to start protecting you.
 That’s why you shouldn’t wait until the flu season is raging to get your shot.

 Getting a flu shot will not protect against COVID-19.
 But it will cut the risk of getting the flu and the health risks it brings.
 And it can help reduce the spread of flu, which puts many people in the hospital each year.